Ghana Communication Technology University: Overview

 Its school of Business opened in January 2009.
 First degrees in business include Bachelor of Science in Business and Bachelor of Science in Entrepreneurship.
 A Master of Science in Entrepreneurship and Technology is offered.

 The school maintains partnership with Kwame Nkrumah University of Science & Technology (KNUST), Ghana; Coventry University, United Kingdom, AFRALTI, Kenya; The Open University, United Kingdom; DePaul University, USA; Aalborg University, Denmark; St. Mary's College of Maryland, USA; Antioch University, USA; University of California, Santa Barbara, California; Information Communication Technology (ICU), South Korea; University of Hertfordshire, United Kingdom; Wildau Institute of Technology, Germany.

-Since its first class of 350 students matriculated in 2006, GTUC has increased its enrollment to about 7,000 students in 2017.
+Since its first class of 350 students matriculated in 2006, GCTU has increased its enrollment to about 7,000 students in 2017.GCTU is considered to be one of the leading technology universities in Ghana and across Africa.

-GTUC's main campus is in the Tesano section of Accra, Republic of Ghana.
+GCTU's main campus is located in the Tesano section of Accra, Republic of Ghana.
 A second campus has been opened in nearby Abeka, a nearby Accra suburb and a satellite campus at Nungua.
 Apart from Accra there are satellite campuses in Kumasi, Takoradi, Koforidua and Ho.

 The 9-member University Council comprising distinguished educators, business executives and government officials was inaugurated on August 23, 2010.